rlanx/EMOSENSE/README.md

 4. **Submit Text:** Enter your desired text and submit it for analysis.

 5. **View Results:** The application will display the predicted emotion(s) and potentially a confidence score.

+## License

+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this code for personal or commercial purposes.
+Please include proper attribution to the original author.

+See the full license in the [LICENSE](./LICENSE) file.